 - loan fees (if borrowing a federal loan).

-Financial need is determined by subtracting the student's EFC and any other outside resources from the student's COA.
+Financial need is determined by subtracting the student's Expected Family Contribution (EFC) and any other outside resources from the student's Cost of Attendance (COA).
 A student must have financial need in order to be eligible for need-based financial aid.
 Additionally, the sum total of financial assistance a student receives from all sources (grants, scholarships, waivers, loans, work study, etc.) cannot exceed the students estimated cost of attendance.

-Ideally, the staff will begin to process awards for new incoming students in late February.
+Ideally, the staff will begin to process awards for new incoming students in December.
 However, much depends upon notification from the federal and state governments about funding levels for the various programs.
-Awards for continuing students will be processed later in the spring term.
+Awards for continuing students will be processed later in the winter.

 There are several types of special circumstances that can affect a student's status and aid eligibility during the year.
 For example, an unexpected loss of employment or unusually high medical expenses could potentially be reasons for filing a special circumstances request.
 Lifestyle choices, such as the purchase of a new car or home, and other situations unrelated to higher education, such as credit card debt, are not considered special circumstances.
 Special circumstances must always be thoroughly documented.
-If the student (or the parents) experiences a change in financial situation, the student should contact the Office of Financial Aid.
+If the student (or the parents) experiences a change in financial situation, the student should contact One-Stop Student Services.

 Disbursement of Financial Aid and Refunds

 When a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that was earned up to that point is determined by a specific formula.
 If the student received (or the school or parent received on the student's behalf) less assistance than the amount that the student earned, the student may be able to receive those additional funds.
-If the student received more assistance than was earned, the excess funds must be returned by the school and/or the student in the following order.
+In the event of a grant overpayment, the College must notify the student within 30 days that he or she must repay any overpayment or make satisfactory payment arrangements.
+If the student received more assistance than was earned, the excess funds must be returned by the school and/or the student in the following order:

 - Federal Unsubsidized Direct Stafford Loan